Where I work.

-The Book Report for the February Fourteenth Grateful Dead Concert of 1970 at the Fillmore East follows (the show itself was first heard on Wednesday’s KPFA Dead to the World, on 2-14-18 at 11PM EST).
-This set passes the clean listening test (as improvisational jams, their music didn’t always).
+The Book Report for the Fourteenth of February Grateful Dead Concert in 1970 at the Fillmore East follows (the show itself was first heard on Wednesday’s KPFA Dead to the World, on 2-14-18 at 11PM EST).
+This set passes the clean listening test (as improvisational jams, and their music didn’t always).
 If you think it’s noise, you’re not picking up the harmonies between the vocals and instruments (tapping the beat clarifies matters).
-China Cat Sunflower, I Know you, Rider, and Uncle John’s Band were still staples much later in their careers.
+China Cat Sunflower, I Know you, Rider, and Uncle John’s Band remained staples much later in their careers.

 Hopefully a few of us will remember this as the day you heard some great vintage music on KPFA instead of the day of the Valentine’s Day Massacre, one which Washington still refuses to do anything to stop from happening over and over and over again.
 Repeal the Second Amendment.
 Include a gun buyback.
 It’s the only hope America has left.
 It’s the one and only guaranteed solution.
 Americans must have a sweet spot for kids in body bags.

 If you’re an Other Deadhead, this concert may fit the bill.
 It’s post-Pigpen (don’t ask why), 1973 (for my money, I’d say bank on ’73 or ’77), and San Francisco’s Winterland (where they always had home field advantage, and fans fully-versed in their work).
 That should cover the major food groups.
 The Dead are very sharp here, no painfully long, harmony-lacking, time-filling solos.
 If you would like a drug-like experience without any loss of sanity or brain cells, watch the Winamp visualizations (save and open download).
 Winamp instructions here, or go traditional.
 10/28/17.